 they might obtain a better resurrection.”
 Paul wrote that stars differ from

-reward of faith to our resurrected bodies for everyone to see.
+each other in glory, and by analogy God will append the reward of faith to our resurrected bodies for everyone to

 (227d) Kingdom of God